Shivamkanse2104/Infosys-milestone/README.md

 Ok!!

-can you upload the outputs of the code
+I have uploaded the ppt once can you check